socialtables/socialtables.github.io/style-guides/javascript/README.md

 ## Properties

-  - Use dot notation when accessing properties.
+  - Use dot notation when accessing properties when possible.
+You obviously can't use this if the property name has dashes or special characters

     ```javascript
     var luke = {